tthorntone/AdNauseam-Wiki/FAQ.md

 This sometimes happens.
 AdNauseam tests for ad uniqueness of image-ads by comparing the URLs of the displayed image.
 However, some ad networks use different URLs in different ads for the same image resource (often, but not always, with some additional tracking data in the query-string).
 In such cases, there is no simple/efficient way for AdNauseam to recognize that the images are the "same".
 One proposal for how to deal with this was suggested [here](https://github.com/dhowe/AdNauseam/issues/192).

+#### Can I combine AdNauseam and [TrackMeNot](https://cs.nyu.edu/trackmenot/)?

+Absolutely -- these two extensions should work happily together...

 ##Why?